Sports Betting: Top 5 Reasons Why You’re Losing & What to do About it

 The same goes for emotional sports betting.
 If you only bet on your favourite team for that reason alone, despite the odds in favour of the other side, then you could end up losing quite a few wagers.
 Similarly, betting when you’re angry or upset is never a good idea either.

 Placing wagers without thinking them through, puts your bankroll at risk.
 If you’re only betting for the sake of it, because you have an affinity for a certain team, or because emotion clouds your judgement, chances are those decisions aren’t the best ones.
-Once again, you risk losing your money.
+Once again, you risk losing.

-While you won’t necessarily lose these kinds of bets, statistically, your risk increases which in turn jeopardises any potential winnings.
+While you won’t necessarily lose these kinds of bets, statistically, your risk increases which in turn jeopardises any potential edge.

 While it’s impossible to remove all emotion from an equation, it’s best to make decisions with a clear head.
 If you’re upset that you’ve lost a wager, take some time to calm down before you rush into placing another bet.